-Recently one of our clients had a patient who was about to cancel their surgery procedure when an out-of-date- Electrical Safety Inspection sticker caught their eye.
-As it turns out, the equipment was up to date and the old sticker had not been removed, however, this just proves that no one can be too careful when it comes to patient safety, and your patients are far more observant than you think!
+Recently one of our clients had a patient who was about to cancel their surgery procedure when an out-of-date Electrical Safety Inspection biomedical inspection sticker caught their eye.
+As it turns out, the medical equipment was up to date and the old biomedical inspection stickers had not been removed.
+However, this just proves that no one can be too careful when it comes to patient safety, and your patients are far more observant than you think!

 All facilities that use medical equipment for diagnosing, treating or surgical procedures, must comply with state required regulations to ensure each piece of equipment is in proper working order.
 These Biomedical Inspections are typically performed once a year.

 If your facility moves to another location, even within the same building, any equipment that requires calibration such as Balances, Scales, etc, may require a Pre/Post Calibration test.

 Firstly, patient safety is of utmost importance.
 No diagnosis or procedure should ever be attempted using faulty equipment.
 A simple inspection is all that’s needed to guarantee not only the patient but medical staff as well, that the equipment is in certified working order.
 The inspection sticker should be a bright color, visibly labeled with the date of inspection and by whom.

 Any medical equipment that is found to be faulty should be taken out of service immediately, regardless of the date on the medical inspection sticker.
 Not only is it embarrassing to have out of date biomedical inspection stickers, but awkward to hook up a patient to a piece of equipment that won’t work properly.

 What is an Electrical Safety Inspection?

 An Electrical Safety Inspection measures the leakage (electrical current) on a given piece of equipment by disconnecting the ground and determining if the amount of leakage could put patients or medical staff at risk of electric shock.